henryyuhsiufeng/surf-shop/README.md

 - Navigate to root directory of surf-shop app in your terminal and run 'rm -rf ./uplaods'

 # Install multer-storage-cloudinary
-- 'npm i - multer-storage-cloudinary'
+- 'npm i -S multer-storage-cloudinary'

 # Configure Cloudinary and storage
 - Create a folder named 'cloudinary '